Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Introduction

-Observing the inner ZL, or Fraunhofer corona (F-corona; \citealt{Hulst1947}), is challenging because of the strong contrast with the bright Sun, and observational opportunities are therefore largely limited to solar eclipses.
-Space-based observations of the F-corona are reviewed by \citet{Lamy2022}.
-The F-corona is now understood as the inner extension of the ZL rather than as a distinct phenomenon.
-Space-based observations have progressively bridged these two regimes: Clementine mapped the inner ZL using lunar occultation at solar elongations of approximately $5^\circ$-$30^\circ$ \citep{Hahn2002}, the Heliospheric Imagers 1A (HI-1A) onboard the Solar Terrestrial Relationships Observatory Ahead (STEREO-A) characterized its morphology and radial gradients over $5^\circ$-$24^\circ$ \citep{Stenborg2018}, and the Large Angle Spectroscopic Coronagraph (LASCO) onboard the Solar and Heliospheric Observatory (SOHO) established a photometrically calibrated reference view of the F-corona from 2 to 30~$R_\odot$ \citep{Lamy2022}.
-More recently, the Wide Field Imager for Solar Probe (WISPR) onboard the Parker Solar Probe (PSP) extended this picture to a range of heliocentric distances and found evidence for dust depletion in the innermost region \citep{Stenborg2021}.
-Collectively, these results show that the inner dust cloud generally exhibits a flattened morphology approximately aligned with the symmetry plane of the zodiacal cloud, while observational constraints remain sparse because most measurements rely on dedicated coronagraphs or eclipse-like occultation geometries.
+Historically, observations of the outer corona were performed from the lunar surface shortly after local sunset or before sunrise by four out of the seven unmanned Surveyor Moon probes between 1966 and 1968 \citep{Norton1967, Bohlin1971}, demonstrating the advantage of using the lunar disk as a natural occulter to suppress stray light.
+Recently, Clementine mapped the inner ZL using lunar occultation at solar elongation angles of approximately $5^\circ$--$30^\circ$ \citep{Hahn2002}.
+The Heliospheric Imagers 1A (HI-1A) onboard the Solar Terrestrial Relations Observatory Ahead (STEREO-A) subsequently characterized the morphology and radial gradients of the inner dust cloud over solar elongation angles of $5^\circ$--$24^\circ$ \citep{Stenborg2018}, while the Large Angle Spectroscopic Coronagraph (LASCO) onboard the Solar and Heliospheric Observatory (SOHO) established a photometrically calibrated reference view of the F-corona from 2 to 30~$R_\odot$ \citep{Lamy2022}.
+Additionally, the Wide-field Imager for Solar Probe (WISPR) onboard the Parker Solar Probe (PSP) extended observational coverage and found evidence for dust depletion in the innermost region of the dust cloud \citep{Stenborg2021}.
+Collectively, these results show that the inner dust cloud generally exhibits a flattened morphology that is approximately aligned with the symmetry plane of the zodiacal cloud; however, these observational constraints are limited due to the reliance on specialized coronagraphs or infrequent eclipse-like observational geometries.

+Therefore, the use of the Moon as a stable, low-stray-light platform for systematic coronal observations has been revisited in the context of future mission concepts. \citet{Habbal2013} described the modern concept of performing regular solar coronal occultation observations from lunar orbit, emphasizing on the continuous access to coronal heights that remain difficult to observe with conventional coronagraphs.
+Building on this idea, \citet{Cooper2023} proposed a dedicated lunar-orbit mission architecture optimized for white-light coronal observations, explicitly designed to minimize stray light and enable repeatable measurements of the F-corona.

-In this Letter, we use a publicly released wide-field eclipse image obtained during the Artemis~II lunar flyby to examine the large-scale morphology of the F-corona at optical wavelengths.
+In this Letter, we examine the large-scale morphology of the F-corona at optical wavelengths using a publicly available wide-field eclipse image obtained during the Artemis~II lunar flyby.
+The present study provides an empirical demonstration of the scientific viability of lunar-based occultation concepts and can be regarded as a valuable proof-of-concept for future missions with a similar background.